 My recommendation here therefore is that if you are looking for a cheaper alternative to regular cable TV, Hulu Live with TV is worth the the investment and in the long run will save you a lot of money.

-On the other hand, if all you want is to be able to watch binge watch seasons of currently-running shows on your phone, tablet or computer, the regular Hulu plan for $7.99 will more than suffice.
+On the other hand, if all you want is to be able to watch binge watch seasons of currently-running shows on your phone, tablet or computer, the regular Hulu basic plan for $5.99 will more than suffice.